 Pre-heat the oven to 350 degrees F. Grease and flour a loaf pan and set aside.

 Mix the butter and the sugars with the mixer for about 3 minutes on medium high speed until they are creamed together.
 Add the egg and vanilla.

-- Let the bread cool in the pan on a wire rack before unmolding it.
+Let the bread cool in the pan on a wire rack before unmolding it.